How to scan and fax from your iPhone | ZDNet

 What I like about eFax is that it includes a share extension, so I can fax from almost all iOS apps that support sharing.
 This makes it easy to fax a document from almost all of my apps.

 I know some of you looked at that $17/mo fee and shook your head with a big, "no-no, uh-uh, I'm not paying no two hundred bucks a year to fax stuff" grumble.
 I agree.
 It's rough.
-If it wasn't something I use relatively regularly for both work-related communication and family management, it wouldn't be worth it to me, either.
+If it wasn't something I use relatively regularly for both work-related communication and family management, and had years of faxes stored in their online library, I wouldn't either.

 Fortunately, there are alternatives.
+One good alternative is iFax, which is substantially less expensive.
+The base iFax plan is about 30% less expensive than eFax and includes 25% more faxes per month.
+The Pro iFax tier supports more than double the number of pages as eFax's Pro plan, for about the same price. eFax has a few more features, but iFax's interface is a little cleaner.

-One such alternative is Fax Burner, an app that allows you to send and receive a few pages at no charge.
+A somewhat wackier alternative is Fax Burner, an app that allows you to send and receive a few pages at no charge.
 It has in-app purchases that let you buy more pages, but if you just need to send a couple of pages once or twice a year, Fax Burner is a decent alternative.

 I haven't personally used the service.
 I'm always a bit wary of sending confidential information through a free service, but for those of you who need to fax and don't want to sign up for a costly plan, it is an alternative.